top of page

 d.
 Vice President of Political Affairs.
 The Vice President of Political Affairs shall Oversee all YDMA electoral activities including but not limited to facilitating the endorsements of candidates, providing support to Young Democrats running for public office, and maintaining relationships with elected officials of the Democratic Party.

 e.
 Vice President of Communications.
-The Vice President of Communications shall serve as coordinating external facing communications, work with the Secretary to send out regular communications with the YDMA membership, maintain the YDMA press packet, and maintain the official image of YDMA through communications and branding.
+The Vice President of Communications shall serve as coordinating external-facing communications, work with the Secretary to send out regular communications with the YDMA membership, maintain the YDMA press packet, and maintain the official image of YDMA through communications and branding.
 They are the chair of the communications committee.

 f.
 Vice President of EDI (Equity, Diversity, and Inclusion).
 The Vice President of EDI shall coordinate the inclusion of vulnerable and underrepresented populations through the support and development of policy, programs, and protocols and overseeing the activity of all chartered caucuses.